Telenovela: United States

 Cisneros Media Distribution (formerly Venevisión International) has also produced American-based telenovelas, which follow the Venezuelan story pattern and aired on Telemundo competitor Univision in the U.S. (in addition to being carried by main Venevisión network in Venezuela); its telenovelas portray the lives of Venezuelan Americans in the United States.
 Although a Venezuelan-owned company, Cisneros Media not only hired established telenovela actors from Venezuela, but also from other Latin American countries like Mexico, Colombia, Peru, Puerto Rico, etc. like in Telemundo, in order for its telenovelas to be recognized by the U.S., Latin American, and Spanish audiences.
 In recent years, Univision has also begun producing its own telenovelas for its primetime schedule.

 Some Spanish-language telenovelas are now translated into English.
 Univision and Telemundo provide closed captioning in English in order to attract English-speaking American viewers (primarily American-born Mexicans who are not fluent in Spanish), carried as the second or third caption channel depending on the station.
 Xenon Pictures also includes English subtitles on its DVD releases of Mexican serials.
 The sudden interest in English telenovelas can be attributed to the appeal and successful ratings of the genre.
 Producers also see this as a way to attract the fast-growing Mexican population, most notably the female sector of this demographic.
 In addition, telenovelas break the traditional production format in the United States, in which a television program runs for 20–25 episodes a season, on a once-weekly basis.

-Since 2010, Nickelodeon and its sibling networks have aired several programs produced in the style of telenovelas.
-These shows are usually broadcast in a daily-strip format over a one-month period.
-House of Anubis, based on a drama produced by its Dutch counterpart, was the first show produced for the network to adopt this format.
+In the 2010s, the children's cable network Nickelodeon experimented with airing several serials in a weekday strip over a month, beginning with House of Anubis—a fantasy mysyery based on a drama produced by its Dutch counterpart.
+The tenth season of the Canadian teen drama Degrassi—which was commissioned by TeenNick—similarly shifted to a stripped format; showrunner Stephen Stohn had been pitching a telenovela-like series for the channel, and shifted the pitch into being a retooling of Degrassi after Canadian network CTV initially declined to renew the series.
 Nickelodeon later produced English-language adaptions of telenovelas from its Latin American arm. including Every Witch Way (based on Grachi, Talia in the Kitchen (based on Toni la chef, and I Am Frankie (based on Yo soy Franky.
-The popular Canadian drama series Degrassi periodically used this format and aired daily during summer runs on TeenNick.